 Council can also order demolition or removal of any unauthorised building work, or order full compliance with a development consent, conditions of consent and the approved plans.

 Council’s authorised officers can also issue notices, orders or fines if there has been a breach of other regulatory requirements (i.e. a water pollution incident or placement of articles on a road/footpath without Council's approval).

 Enforcement of non-compliance

-Council's Enforcement Policy provides details about Council’s regulatory and enforcement actions, considerations and processes.
-Our Enforcement Policy helps us to carry out our regulatory activities in a consistent, transparent and appropriate manner.
+Council's Compliance and Enforcement Policy provides details about Council’s regulatory and enforcement actions, considerations and processes.
+Our Compliance and Enforcement Policy helps us to carry out our regulatory activities in a consistent, transparent and appropriate manner.
 And, Council's regulatory actions or penalties are commensurate with the nature, extent and severity of the breach or offence.